mdave16/mdave16/README.md

 ### 🔍 About me

-- 👨‍💻 Full-Stack Software Engineer at Ki Insurance
+- 👨‍💻 Software Engineer at Dojo
 - 🎓 Master of Maths from University of Warwick

 ### ⚡ Languages